Debugger User Interface (XSLT)

 The Locals window also displays the predefined context variables that track the context of the XSLT transformation.
 The following table describes the predefined context variables used by the XSLT debugger.

-For more information, see How to: Use the Locals Window.
+For more information, see How to: Change the Debugger Context.

 The Output window shows any error messages or security exceptions that occur during debugging.

 The XSLT debugger uses a separate window to display debugger output.
 This is the same window used to display output from a Show XSL Output command.

 The Task List lists all the compilation errors in the style sheet.
 Double-clicking the error takes the cursor to the line with the error.

 The Task List includes any errors that occur in the script blocks in the XSLT file.

 The XSLT debugger has no warnings, so they never appear in the Task List.

 The Breakpoints window shows all breakpoints set in the current project.
 If a breakpoint is added while the window is in view, the window is automatically updated to show the new breakpoint.